Nathon Brooks: Teen Shoots Sleeping Parents Because They Took His Video Games Away And Grounded Him

 Both Jon and Beth Brooks are now supportive of their son and regularly visit him.
 They said it would have been easy to allow their anger to take hold and “go to dark places” but that was not the route they chose to go with their incarcerated son.

 The parents said they have now dealt with the trauma, both physically and mentally.
 They deemed the experience “complicated beyond words.”
-Both on and Beth have found it in their hearts to forgive Nathon for shooting them and are standing behind him and helping him deal with being locked in a cell for more than a decade to come.
+Both Jon and Beth have found it in their hearts to forgive Nathon for shooting them and are standing behind him and helping him deal with being locked in a cell for more than a decade to come.

 [Featured Image by ZoranOrcik/Shutterstock]